genular/pandora/README.md

 #### Running SIMON Container
 In order to run a test instance of `SIMON` we first need to prepare the environment.
-If you finished installing docker please continue.
+If you finished installing [Docker](https://docs.docker.com/engine/installation/) please continue to following steps.

 Lets pull the [genular/simon](https://cloud.docker.com/u/genular/repository/docker/genular/simon) image from DockerHub.
-Then we will run a docker container with appropriately mounted volumes and port mapping.
-By default the container would run with a local file-system inside of it.
+Then we will run `SIMON` with appropriately mounted volumes and port mapping.
+By default `SIMON` will run with a Docker Volume file-system inside of it.

-After you installed docker and its running, please open your favorite Terminal and run the command below.
+Please open your favorite Terminal and run the command below.
 If on Windows - open `Windows Power Shell`

 > If you wish to get correct time, replace TZ=<timzone> with your timezone.
 You can find list of supported timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)